 Originally moving here to attend school on an academic scholarship, Cullen graduated from the University of Puget Sound with a Bachelors of Arts in English Literature and Creative Writing.
 After graduating, Cullen worked seasonally for the National Park Service in Colorado and Washington; where he built log and stone structures, bridges, fell timber and worked on fire lines.
 In the off season, Cullen worked for two well respected, high end remodeling and landscaping companies in Seattle.
 This served as his introduction to carpentry and framing.
 After six years of seasonal work, Cullen began working at a design/build company in Ballard, where he crafted custom furniture and worked on high end residential and commercial projects.

-At home in the mountains, Cullen moved to Seattle from Colorado fourteen years ago.
-In his free time, Cullen enjoys fishing, surfing, building furniture, volunteering with Sawhorse Revolution, playing music and spending time with his partner Sarah and his cat Zorro.
+his free time, Cullen enjoys fishing, surfing, building furniture, volunteering with Sawhorse Revolution, playing music and spending time with his partner Sarah and his cat Zorro.

 Robert joined the Mētis Construction team in the summer of 2020.
 Well known to worker-owner, Josh, Robert came highly recommend to us.
 He is a very well rounded craftsman who is capable of performing any task asked of him, at a high level.
-In addition to being a polished carpenter, Robert is also an accomplished metal worker with over 10 years of fabrication experience.
+In addition to being a polished carpenter, he is also an accomplished metal worker with over 10 years of fabrication experience.
 He places a high value on efficiency, as such, he enjoys creating an accurate and detailed plan of action so that a given task is done quickly, correctly and to the client’s specifications the first time.
 Completely at home in commercial and residential construction, Robert has worked on a variety of projects since starting at Mētis.
 Some of his best work with Mētis can be found at Bounty Kitchen: Capitol Hill, Katsu-ya, Hello Robin: University Village, Pie Bar Food Van, Treat Cookies and the Jensen Boat House renovation.

-Born in Oregon; Robert and his family moved to Seattle when he was 4, and he has called this city home ever since.
 Outside of work, one of Robert’s passions is miniature gaming; where he paints and customizes figures, vehicles and terrain for use in gaming.
 It is his form of meditation and personal creative outlet.